bangbangsoftware/binder/README.md

 The plugin should be a function that accepts an object and return a function that accepts a HTML element.
-The object it accepts consists of the binder tools (put, get and getKey functions).
+The object it accepts consists of the binder tools (put, get, putValue, getValue functions).
 It should filter out any HTML the plugin is not interested in.

 eg.